 The applicant applying for a skilled worker visa can score 20 tradeable points under Option I in accordance with the requirements of SW11.1 to SW11.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is being sponsored for a job on the Immigration Salary List and their salary equals or exceeds both:

-• £23,200 per year; and
+- £25,000 per year; and

 Option J (New Entrant)

-The applicant applying for a skilled worker visa can score 20 tradeable points under Option E as per requirements of SW12.1 to 12.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is a new entrant at the start of their career and their salary equals or exceeds both:
+The applicant applying for a skilled worker visa can score 20 tradeable points under Option E as per the requirements of SW12.1 to 12.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is a new entrant at the start of their career and their salary equals or exceeds both:

-• £23,200 per year and
+- £25,000 per year and

 Option K (Job in a Listed Health or Education Occupation)

 Some health and education occupation codes are listed in Table 3 of Appendix Skilled Occupations.
-The going rates for these occupations are taken from national pay scales and no discounts to the going rates are available.
+The going rates for these occupations are taken from national pay scales, and no discounts to the going rates are available.
 If an applicant is being sponsored in an occupation code in Table 3, they can only score tradeable points based on option K.

 The applicant applying for a skilled worker visa UK can score 20 tradeable points under Option K in accordance with requirements of SW13.1 to 13.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is being sponsored for a job in a listed health or education occupation and their salary equals or exceeds both:

-• £23,200 per year; and
+- £25,000 per year; and

 Can I Use Priority/Super Priority Service To Update a Skilled Worker Visa?

-As specialist skilled worker visa solicitors based in London, we are registered with the Home Office, UK Visas & Immigration (UKVI) and its commercial partners UKVCAS Sopra Steria to provide Priority/Super Priority Service for updating a skilled worker visa whereby a decision on your skilled worker visa application will be made within 24 hours if you submit your application through Super Priority Service or within 5 working days if you submit your application through Priority Service.
+As specialist skilled worker visa solicitors based in London, we are registered with the Home Office, UK Visas & Immigration (UKVI) and its commercial partners TLSContact to provide Priority/Super Priority Service for updating a skilled worker visa whereby a decision on your skilled worker visa application will be made within 24 hours if you submit your application through Super Priority Service or within 5 working days if you submit your application through Priority Service.

-Our specialist team of skilled worker visa solicitors can provide expert immigration advice and legal representations for your application to update your skilled worker visa on a fixed fee basis.
-Our skilled worker visa solicitors can fully represent you in your application for updating your skilled worker visa to cover all our work your application until a decision is made by the Home Office UKVI on your application for updating your skilled worker visa.
+Our specialist team of skilled worker visa solicitors can provide expert immigration advice and legal representation for your application to update your Skilled Worker visa on a fixed-fee basis.
+Our specialist team of skilled worker visa solicitors can fully represent you in your application to update your skilled worker visa, covering all aspects of your application until the Home Office UKVI makes a decision.
 The immigration casework to be carried out by our specialist team of skilled worker visa solicitors will entail the following:

-Documentary advice: Our skilled worker visa solicitors will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for updating your skilled worker visa;
+Documentary advice: Our skilled worker visa solicitors will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for updating your skilled worker visa.

-Completing the application form: Our immigration lawyers will complete the relevant application form for your application to update your skilled worker visa;
+Completing the application form: Our immigration lawyers will complete the relevant application form for your application to update your skilled worker visa.

-Booking an appointment with the application centre: After the online submission of your application for updating your skilled worker visa, our skilled worker visa solicitors will book your appointment with the application centre for you to enrol your biometrics;
+Booking an appointment with the application centre: After the online submission of your application for updating your skilled worker visa, our skilled worker visa solicitors will book your appointment with the application centre for you to enrol your biometrics.

-Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload online all the supporting documents to be considered in support of your application for updating your skilled worker visa;
+Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload online all the supporting documents to be considered in support of your application for updating your skilled worker visa.

 The costs involved in the application for updating a skilled worker visa from inside the UK are as detailed below: